 - Performing a duty or 2 at our own Deanne Physicals Team Competition and at ACT competition.

 - Helping to create and maintain our costumes and stage props, and

 - Assisting with other activities such as fundraising BBQs.
 This may include team organised BBQ or BBQs for the club.

-As with any sport there is a code of conduct expected of parents, coaches and participants.
+As with any sport there is a code of conduct expected of parents, family members, coaches and participants.
 The Australian Calisthenic Federation (ACF) has endorsed the Member Protection Policy that provides a code of conduct forming the basis of appropriate and ethical behaviour which all members must abide by.
 These principles have been adopted and endorsed by Calisthenics ACT with details covering social media and general behaviour available on the Cali ACT website by clicking here.